vincebel7/temperature-data-collector/README.md

 This system is still in development.
 Some things may not work.

+The server must be runing first, or the client won't be able to make a connection to the MQTT server.

+Server:

+1. Clone this repository on your server

+2. Ensure port 1883 is open on your server, for the client to send data over

+3. Run `docker-compose up --build`

+4. Hold tight!
+Still in development

 Client:

 1. Build the circuit in the "Circuit diagram" section above, with a 10k ohm resistor, DHT sensor, and Orange Pi.
 Have the data pin going to the proper GPIO port (the collector defaults to PA6)

 2. On the Orange Pi, clone this repository and run collector/collector.py.
 Edit the script if you would like to change the sensor model, GPIO port, sample rate, etc.

-3. You should get temperature and humidity values as output.
-Once the server component is complete, this data will be published via MQTT.
+3. You should get temperature and humidity values as output, and the data will be published via MQTT for the listening server.

-Server:

-1. Clone this repository on your server.

-2. Ensure the following ports are open: ?

-3. Run `docker-compose up --build`

-4. Hold tight!
-Still in development

 ## TODO:

 For V1:

-- MQTT functionality across publisher->server->subscriber

-- Dockerize Redis
+- Web server integration with Redis

 - Basic Collector -> Listener -> Redis -> web server functionality